-This year NOVAC will hold its Messier Marathons on March 9th at Crockett Park.
+Most years NOVAC holds its Messier Marathons in March Public Night at Crockett Park.
 This is your chance to catch all 110 Messier objects in a marathon event that lasts from dusk to dawn.
 The winner that “bags” the most in one night using no electronic assistance will get to pick one item from the NOVAC store as a grand prize.
 This year we will also have a electronic category in the competition.
 The member that finds the most messiers using a “go to” scope , computer or DSC will receive a special T-shirt from the NOVAC store.

 If you are an experienced Messier marathoner, come on down.
 If you have never done one, come on down, find out what the madness is all about.